andygrillo/litespeed-wordpress-vm/README.md

 ### and Monthly Cost ?

 For this example I will use Google Cloud + Cloudflare.
-You can get $350 credits if you sign up using the link below, $50 more than usual.
+You can get $300 credits if you sign up for a new Google Cloud account.

 [Kinsta](https://kinsta.com/plans/?plan=visits-pro&interval=month) is $30 for 1 WP install, 25k visits, 10gb disk, SSL + CDN.